fananek/Leaf4Demo/README.md

 Open [http://localhost:8080](http://localhost:8080)

 ## Contribution
-Any good idea is welcome. :-) Eithr in form of an Issue or Pull Request.
+Any good idea, issue or pull request is welcome. :-)